When it comes to the arts, Louisville rivals those of the nation’s most renowned cities.

 3 times more likely to be elected to class office.

-A student involved in the arts is four times more likely to be recognized for academic achievement, and low-income students who are highly engaged in the arts are twice as likely to graduate college as their peers with no arts education.
+A student involved in the arts is four times more likely to be recognized for academic achievement, and low-income students who are highly engaged in the arts are twice as likely to graduate college than their peers with no arts education.
 Furthermore, students with high arts participation and low-socioeconomic status have a four percent high school dropout rate – five times lower than that of their low-socioeconomic status peers.

 Through the EVERY CHILD Arts in Education Initiative, Fund for the Arts leverages the support of nearly 20,000 donors to engage students, inspire excellence and accelerate academic success.
 Serving all grade levels, the EVERY CHILD Arts in Education Initiative utilizes the power of the arts to enhance in-school and out-of-school learning.